x64dbg/docs/introduction/Formatting.rst

 String Formatting
 =================

-There is a simple string formatter built into x64dbg.
+This section explains the simple string formatter built into x64dbg.

 The basic syntax is ``{?expression}`` where ``?`` is the optional type of the expression.
 The default type is ``x``.
 To output ``{`` or ``}`` in the result, escape them as ``{{`` or ``}}``.